umbraco/rfcs/cms/0000-project-unicore-structure.md

 ## Summary

-This RFC is a child of [Project UniCore - Introduction & Strategy]()
+This RFC is a child of [Project UniCore - Introduction & Strategy](https://github.com/umbraco/rfcs/blob/master/cms/0001-project-unicore-intro.md)

-We would like to re-organize the .Net solution/project structure and the resulting Nuget packages for the Umbraco CMS.
+We plan to re-organize the .Net solution/project structure and the resulting Nuget packages for the Umbraco CMS.
+This is a __Phase 1__ requirement of moving to .NET Core.
+The task of changing the project structure is only a stepping stone to migrating to .NET Core.
+We do not plan on releasing an Umbraco version purely based on this restructure.
+Ensure to see the RFC for [Project UniCore - Introduction & Strategy](https://github.com/umbraco/rfcs/blob/master/cms/0001-project-unicore-intro.md), this RFC is referring to the first phase of that strategy (Project Structure) in the [Critical path diagram](https://github.com/umbraco/rfcs/blob/master/cms/0001-project-unicore-intro.md#critical-path-diagram).

 ## Motivation

 The main reasons for this are:

-* Allows for easier transitioning from .Net Framework to .Net Core
+* Allows for easier transitioning from .Net Framework to .Net Core - without splitting the projects out into their logical parts, it will be near impossible to abstract out the implementation logic that requires full .NET Framework vs .NET Standard packages.
-* Allows for a better developer experience by being able to import only the Nuget packages required for your project
+* Allows for a better developer experience by being able to import only the Nuget packages required for your project.
-* Allows for a cleaner architecture for the Umbraco codebase
+* Allows for a cleaner architecture for the Umbraco codebase.
-* Better naming conventions for projects, packages and namespaces
+* Better naming conventions for projects, packages and namespaces.
-* Easier to contribute....
-TODO:
+* Easier to develop against and contribute to - it was necessary to move from a lot of smaller projects from v7 into 2 large projects (Umbraco.Core and Umbraco.Web) in v8 because it was much easier/faster to consolidate everything that wasn't legacy into fewer projects and then to trim off the legacy parts.
+Now that we have a project and code structure that makes sense and we no longer have a lot of smaller legacy projects, we can take the next step of re-splitting out the logical parts into separate projects.
+Developing against smaller separate projects means it is much easier to find and test aspects of the code.

 ## Detailed Design

+We plan to do this Phase 1 project split but making the least amount of changes possible with the actual Umbraco code.
+Of course some changes will be required since we will need to create new abstractions and implementations for those as we split out the projects but we don't plan on making any larger architectural changes during this split.

+We also are going to ensure that all changes along the way mean the solution always builds and that the application always works and tests are passing.
+We don't want to get into a state where we've moved a ton of code around and the solution doesn't compile while we spend significant amounts of time working towards getting it built and working again.
+This means each change will be small iterations.

+### Legend

 *   ![#CC0000](https://placehold.it/15/CC0000/000000?text=+) Red: It is a .Net Framework project
 *   ![#C9d7f1](https://placehold.it/15/C9d7f1/000000?text=+) Blue: It is a project containing static files only